pliniker/mo-gc/doc/Project-RFC.md

-write causing an allocation, can be improved based on the [single writer principle](http://mechanical-sympathy.blogspot.co.uk/2011/09/single-writer-principle.html) by 1) giving each application thread its own channel and 2) buffering journal entries before passing a reference to the buffer through the channel.
+write causing an allocation, can be improved based on the [single writer principle](http://mechanical-sympathy.blogspot.co.uk/2011/09/single-writer-principle.html) by 1) giving each application thread its own channel and 2) buffering journal entries and passing a reference to the buffer through the channel.

 Buffering journal entries should give good cache locality and reduce the number of extra allocations per object created.
 The application threads are responsible